Kira Mardikes by Howard Tran

 Textiles

-Vat dying, block printing, Eco-printing, resist, and katazome
+Vat dying, block printing, Eco-printing, resist, and katazome among others skills.

 Painting

 Large murals and portraiture.
-Acrylic and watercolor
+Acrylic and watercolor.

 Printmedia